catmanjan/anutimetable/README.md

 * Fixed the /timetable.json relative path issue (was directing to the root directory).
 * Changed the ics import button location and color.

-## Known issues
+### Known issues

-* The builder only display courses in whole hours calendar.
+* After choosing the tutorial for a lesson, the choose button will be hid, but if the page is refreshed, it will appear again.